-Jyothi Penumatsa receives Best Preschool Education Leader of the Year 2023 Award from Government of Telangana | www.lokmattimes.com
+Jyothi Penumatsa Receives Best Preschool Education Leader of the Year 2023 Award from Government of Telangana | www.lokmattimes.com

+Jyothi Penumatsa, the director of Willow Woods Preschool, has been recognized as the Best Preschool Educationalist of the Year 2023 by the Government of Telangana and Vande Bharath Trust.

-Hyderabad (Telangana) [India], May 9 (/PNN): Jyothi Penumatsa, the director of Willow Woods Preschool, has been recognized as the Best Preschool Educationalist of the Year 2023 by the Government of Telangana and Vande Bharath Trust.
-The award was presented to her by Jagan Patimeedi, the chairman of Telangana State Technology Services, Dr Ramesh Eppallapalli (Chairman - Vandhe Bhrat Trust), Dr Ramesh Martha (Liason Officer, NIMS) at a grand event held on 28th April 2023 at the Address Convention in Narsingi.
+Hyderabad (Telangana) [India], May 10: Jyothi Penumatsa, the director of Willow Woods Preschool, has been recognized as the Best Preschool Educationalist of the Year 2023 by the Government of Telangana and Vande Bharath Trust.
+The award was presented to her by Jagan Patimeedi, the chairman of Telangana State Technology Services, Dr. Ramesh Eppallapalli (Chairman – Vandhe Bhrat Trust) , Dr. Ramesh Martha (Liason Officer, NIMS) at a grand event held on 28th April 2023 at the Address Convention in Narsingi.

 The Vande Bharath Bheeshma Puraskar 2023 is one of the most prestigious awards in the field of education, and it was awarded to Jyothi Penumatsa in recognition of her outstanding contributions to the field of preschool education.
 Speaking on the occasion, Jagan Patimeedi praised Jyothi Penumatsa for her visionary leadership and commitment towards the education of young children.
 He acknowledged the significant role played by preschool education in preparing children for formal schooling and emphasized the need for such institutions to be run by highly competent professionals.